 - Facilities management: by using Wi-Fi access points and analyzing when students, faculty, and staff come to a certain area and leave a certain area, universities can automate temperature control and other settings in facilities by utilizing machine learning

 - Travel patterns: by monitoring travel patterns, a campus can design transit systems with optimized routes and increase services during peak hours.
-For example, Arizona State University created a color-coded system that can be accessed via their app and online which tells students and visitors what parking is available.
+For example, Arizona State University created a color-coded system that can be accessed via their app.
+It tells students and visitors what parking is available.

 - Transportation schedules: a university can easily ease the burden of finding parking with new campus tech.
 By using cameras, sensors, and Wi-Fi, students can find parking without constantly circling the campus to find one.